pjunjie/CHOICE/README.md

-# CHOICE
+# OH-CMH
-Official Implement of CHOICE.
+Official Implement of OH-CMH.

 If you have any questions, feel free to contact me by pengjunjie@mail.sdu.edu.cn.